Cleaning out your home can bring in good money. Here's how to maximize the profits.

-Rather than think of it as a chore, tell yourself it’s less about work and more about finding hidden cash in your house.
+Rather than thinking of it as a chore, tell yourself it’s less about work and more about finding hidden cash in your home.
 Sure, you may find some change in the cushions, but we’re talking about bigger bucks here.

-The first step is to be ruthless – and brutally honest – while cleaning your house.
+The first step is to be ruthless – and brutally honest – while cleaning out your home.
 As you go from room to room, scrutinize everything.

 The knickknacks buried on the bookshelf?
 Gone.
 The beach toys your kids have outgrown?
 Say goodbye.
 The movies you haven’t watched in years?
 Sayonara.

 Don’t forget to venture into your home’s dumping grounds, too.
-Check out what’s lurking in the attic, basement, garage and shed.
-If you forgot you had something, that’s generally a good sign it needs to go.
+Check out what’s lurking in the attic, basement, garage or shed.
+If you forgot you had something, that’s generally a sign it needs to go.

-Now that you’ve been through every room in the house, you probably have a huge mound of unwanted items just waiting to be turned into cold, hard cash.
+Now that you’ve been through every room, you probably have a huge mound of unwanted items just waiting to be turned into cold, hard cash.

 To maximize your profits, start by pulling out anything of particular value.
 For example, set aside brand-name clothes, collectibles and antiques.

 Next, find a consignment shop that may be interested in selling these items for you.
 While many consignment stores specialize in clothes, you can also find shops that consign antiques, baby items and furniture, among other items.

 If you don’t have a consignment shop nearby, try an online version.

 A simple search for “online consignment shop” will bring up pages of results, primarily for clothing, which can be shipped to online consignment stores more cheaply than heavier items.
 Examples include Swap.com and, for brand-name duds, ThredUp.